TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 <img src="images/case3.jpg" height="280" />
 </p>

-STL files for the case - based on [**Customizable LCD Box**](https://www.thingiverse.com/thing:57427), are in the STL folder - bottom part is fine but lid is still being 3D-printed to be tested.
-An alternative easier design was used than the design in the photo.
-Flatten the two nipples on the lid until it is a tight fit to the bottom.
+STL files for the case - based on [**Customizable LCD Box**](https://www.thingiverse.com/thing:57427), are in the STL folder.
+An alternative design was used than the photo.
+Use the bottom screws to clamp the top lid into place.

 ### LCD ST7789 320x240 Resistive Touch SPI driver